dxa/playbook/format.md

 {:.page_head}
-# Proposing a messaging format
+# Proposing a data format

 {:.sub_head}
-A message format specifies the representation of data as it's exchanged.
+A data format specifies the representation of data as it's exchanged.

 {:.sub_head}
 It's important to balance between a format that is a good fit for your exchange patterns, and one that your community can support.